maxammann/maplibre-architecture/Sideloading-offline-maps.md

 For some specific use cases, it may be desirable to [sideload](https://en.wikipedia.org/wiki/Sideloading) one or more offline packs with an application.
-Mapbox does not officially support the techniques below; they are described here for your convenience.

 ## iOS and macOS